vyotsukura-gsa/srt-fbo-scraper/README.md

 * This script will install and set up much of what you need for this project, including curl and pyenv.
 * It will also install and update all of the Node modules used in this project.
 * This script will then create the needed local Postgres user and database with all of the tables required by this project, if they do not already exist.
-* It will also install Node Version 16, which is required for this project.
 ## Cloud.gov Deployment
 Build the Docker Image
 Before pushing to cloud.gov, you need to build the Docker image and push it to DockerHub.